-Sometimes abbreviated as mic, a microphone is a hardware peripheral and input device originally invented by Emile Berliner in 1877 that allows computer users to input audio into their computers.
-The picture is an example of Blue Microphones Yeti USB Microphone - Silver Edition and an example of a high-quality computer microphone.
+Sometimes abbreviated as mic, a microphone is a hardware peripheral and input device originally invented by Emile Berliner in 1877.
+A microphone allows computer users to input audio into their computers.
+The picture is an example of Blue Microphone's Yeti USB microphone - Silver Edition and an example of a high-quality computer microphone.

 What is a microphone used for on a computer?

 Below is a short list of all the different uses for a microphone on a computer.

 - Voice recorder